Overv/VulkanTutorial/00_Introduction.md

 API and best practices have not really been established yet.
 If you have any type of feedback on the tutorial and site itself, then please don't hesitate to submit an issue or pull request to the [GitHub repository](https://github.com/Overv/VulkanTutorial).
+You can *watch* the repository to be notified of updates to the tutorial.

 After you've gone through the ritual of drawing your very first Vulkan powered triangle onscreen, we'll start expanding the program to include linear